Last updated April 26th, 2023.

 While foreigners can directly own freehold condominium units in Thailand, they’re banned from purchasing land or houses.
 Thus, you will have to pay a yearly management fee due to the co-owned nature of a condominium building.

-Of course, management fees aren’t really the same as a property taxes since that money goes toward keeping your asset in good condition.
+Of course, management fees aren’t really the same as property taxes since that money goes toward keeping your asset in good condition.
 Having access to facilities like a pool, garden, and gym certainly helps.

 Moving away from Southeast Asia and toward the Middle East, the United Arab Emirates (and particularly Dubai) ranks among the world’s best tax havens.
 Not just for property owners but with regards to practically everything else too.